microsoft/FluidFramework/routerlicious/README.md

 * `npm start` - which internally is doing a `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

+If you also need debugging you can do a

+* `npm run start:debug` - which will allow you to attach a debugger

 Docker will mount your source directory into the container so you need to build prior to running it.

 ## Design principals